danbev/learning-crypto/notes/ec.md

 P-512
 ```

+Note that NIST has approved a number of SECG curves so there are some
+overlapping curves.

 ## Standard for Efficient Cryptography Group (SECG)
 [secg](https://secg.org/) was founded in 1998 and this group has produced a
 number of standards, for example: